 If you’re sitting at the piano with a chair, get a bench.
-With a chair you’ll likely use the back rest.
+With a chair you’ll likely use the backrest.
 This puts you out of alignment, and it makes it difficult to reach the keys.
 A piano bench is a better way to go.

-Sitting on something extra always feels a little confining for me, so I always prefer an actual adjustable bench.
+Sitting on something extra always feels a little confining for me, so I always prefer an actually adjustable bench.
 If you need to buy a bench at home, you should really think about investing in one.

 If a young student can’t reach a pedal, they often scoot forward almost completely off the bench so their legs can be extended and they can reach the pedal.
-You can’t really get worse posture than that.
+You can’t really get a worse position than that.
 But they have to use the pedal!
 So what do you do?
 You buy a pedal extender.
 There are quite a few on the market.
 They are typically adjustable, so you can make them higher or lower depending on the student, and they work really well.

-Instead of a pedal extender you can always just get a foot stool.
+Instead of a pedal extender you can always just get a footstool.
 It’s not ideal because then the student can’t reach the pedals at all.
 If the student isn’t using the pedals, and they don’t have a pedal extender at least this will get their feet on something solid to balance their weight.

-You must make sure whatever stool you get is not toohigh.
+You must make sure whatever stool you get is not too high.
 If it’s too low, you can always adjust it with books or something else underneath it.
 If it’s too high, there’s really nothing you can do but get a shorter one.

 Not All Professionals Play Correctly